iSuneast/ComfyUI-WebhookNotifier/README.md

 ## Usage

+The plugin provides two Webhook Notifier nodes:

+### Webhook Notifier

-The plugin provides a Webhook Notifier node that can be connected to any output to send notifications when execution is complete.
+Connects to an `IMAGE` output to send notifications when image generation is complete.

-Parameter description:
+Parameters:
+- `images`: Trigger input (required, connects to an `IMAGE` output; the data is **not** read or sent, only used as a trigger)
 - `webhook_url`: Webhook URL address (required, default is "https://example.com/webhook")
+- `additional_info`: Additional information in JSON format (optional, default is empty)

+### Webhook Notifier (Any)

+Accepts any input type to send notifications when execution is complete.

+Parameters:
-- `any_input`: Trigger input (optional, accepts any type such as IMAGE, STRING, LATENT, VHS_FILENAMES, etc.; the data is **not** read or sent, only used as a trigger)
+- `any_input`: Trigger input (required, accepts any type such as IMAGE, STRING, LATENT, VHS_FILENAMES, etc.; the data is **not** read or sent, only used as a trigger)
+- `webhook_url`: Webhook URL address (required, default is "https://example.com/webhook")
 - `additional_info`: Additional information in JSON format (optional, default is empty)

 ## Webhook Notification Format